My name is Elise. I’m a portrait photographer and I own Illuminated Anchor.

 Along my journey, I’d discovered much about who I wanted to be as an artist.
 I learned that photographing other people’s kids wasn’t where my passion was.
-I learned that photographing families was ok, and still not my passion.
+I learned that photographing families was okay, and still not my passion.
 I tried newborns, and only “successfully” shot one: my third child.
 I shot women by themselves and loved that.
-I loved seeing the beauty of woken feeling good about themselves.
+I loved seeing the beauty of women feeling good about themselves.
 I shot couples and also loved that.
 It wasn’t until recently that I’d figured out why I loved what I photographed.

-I photograph because I hate losing my memories.
+I also photograph because I hate losing my memories.
 There.
 I said it.
 In 2009, I had a concussion overseas that led to TBI.
 It was really meaningful to me to be able to look at photographs and be able to recall emotions, to recall events, to recall love.
 Love that was present in my marriage (remember I was failing as a business so it was mostly my family I photographed), and love that was present between a mother and her kids, a father and his kids, showered over them alone, and that was important for me to recall through photos.

-My life had gone inside-out and upside-down, my life had exploded with love I didn’t know could be felt, my life had been high and, like I will never hide, it had been low.
+My life had gone inside-out and upside-down, my life had exploded with love I didn’t know could be felt; my life had been high and, like I will never hide, it had been low.
 For all of this, I celebrate love in my marriage.
 I forever cherish the love we’ve had, our current state, and our future together.
 I forever cherish the love we have for our kids.